 Customer Trade-Ins

 When a customer brings in a firearm they want to trade toward a purchase, you need to record it as an acquisition in your bound book and create a trade credit for the customer.
-CloudFFL handles both steps in a single workflow.
+CloudFFL handles this through a multi-step workflow.

 How Trade-Ins Work in CloudFFL

-- Acquires the firearm into your bound book via FastBound
+- Acquire Items — records the firearm acquisition in your bound book via FastBound

-- Adds the firearm to your Odoo inventory
+- Create Inventory — adds the firearm to your Odoo inventory as stock

 Step-by-Step: Processing a Trade-In